sydasif/python-book/docs/source/03_collection/03_tuple.md

 ## Concatenating Tuples

-Tuples can be joined together, in programming this is called “concatenation”.
-However, concatenation will end up creating a new tuple.
+Tuples can be joined together; in programming, this is called “concatenation”, however; concatenation will end up creating a new tuple.

 ```py
 a_tuple = (4,)